Shivelight/vindemitor/README.md

 ## Cookies & Credentials

-Devine can authenticate with Services using Cookies and/or Credentials.
-Credentials are stored in the config, and Cookies are stored in the data directory which can be found by running `devine env info`.
+Vindemitor can authenticate with Services using Cookies and/or Credentials.
+Credentials are stored in the config, and Cookies are stored in the data directory which can be found by running `vindemitor env info`.

 To add a Credential to a Service, take a look at the [Credentials Config](CONFIG.md#credentials-dictstr-strlistdict) for information on setting up one or more credentials per-service.
 You can add one or more Credential per-service and